joshtynjala/actionscript-3.0-developers-guide/text/using-the-flash-text-engine/working-with-fonts.md

 or earlier versions.

-When CFF rendering is selected, a second property, `cffHinting`, controls how a font’s horizontal stems are fit to the subpixel grid.
+When CFF rendering is selected, a second property, `cffHinting`, controls how a font's horizontal stems are fit to the subpixel grid.
 The default value, `CFFHinting.HORIZONTAL_STEM`, uses CFF hinting.
 Setting this property to `CFFHinting.NONE` removes hinting, which is appropriate for animation or for large font sizes.